OCA/e-commerce/website_sale_hide_price/readme/CONFIGURE.rst

 #.
 In the *Shop* section you have the option *Hide prices on website*.
 #.
 You can optionally set a message that will be displayed when the prices are
    hidden.

+Hidden price message option at website level:

+#.
+Go to *Website > Configuration > Settings*.
+#.
+Enable *Show hidden price message to public users* if you also want public
+   (not logged-in) users to see the hidden price message.
+By default the message is only shown to logged-in users.